pestphp/pest-plugin-mutate/docs/mutation-testing.md

 }
 ```

-## Minimum Threshold Enforcement
+## Minimum Score Threshold Enforcement

-> WIP: The `min()` option is not implemented yet!

 Just like code coverage, mutation coverage can also be enforced.
-You can use the `--mutate` and `--min` options to define the minimum threshold values for the mutation score index.
-If the specified thresholds are not met, Pest will report a failure.
+You can use the `--mutate` and `--min` options to define the minimum threshold value for the mutation score.
+If the specified threshold is not met, Pest will report a failure.

 ```bash
 ./vendor/bin/pest --mutate --min=100